The Situational Judgement Test (SJT) is unique. It stands apart from the other academic sections of the UCAT as it tests your emotional intelligence.

 The SJT comes after all other sections.
-Many students might be wiped out at this point - especially after the focus and effort needed for the rest of the UCAT.
-Don’t allow fatigue to affect your performance, as SJT score is an important criterion for some universities.
+Many students might be wiped out at this point, especially after the focus and effort needed for the rest of the UCAT.
+Don’t allow fatigue to affect your performance, as your SJT score is an important criterion for some universities.

 Practise maintaining your focus throughout the UCAT.
-Medify has Full UCAT Mocks available which will let you get used to the timeframe.
-Once you’ve done 10+ mocks, of the 21 or so we have, you will be used to getting over the finish line at full speed and with your grey matter still firing on all cylinders.
+Medify has full UCAT mocks available which will let you get used to the timeframe.
+Once you’ve done 10+ mocks out of the 24 we have, you will be used to getting over the finish line at full speed and with your grey matter still firing on all cylinders.

-The best way to practice SJT timing is to start with untimed practice to get familiar with the style, before trying timed practice, then Mini-Mocks and finally Full Mocks.
+The best way to practise SJT timing is to start with untimed practice to get familiar with the style, before trying timed practice, then mini-mocks and finally full mocks.

 Whilst many questions in the SJT are universal, some scenarios put you in a role.

-Be methodical - Once you’ve practised enough, you’ll understand how to move through at pace, whilst paying attention to the details.
+Be methodical.
+Once you’ve practised enough, you’ll understand how to move through at pace, while paying attention to the details.
 Don’t let the clock intimidate you into speed.